mythril-forge/homebrew-classes/docs/homebrew/druid/twilight.md

 > ##### The Æthereal Plane
 > The Æthereal Plane is a misty, fog-bound dimension.
 Its “shores,” called the Border Æthereal, overlap the Material Plane and the Inner Planes, so that every location on those planes has a corresponding location on the Æthereal Plane.
 Visibility in the Border Æthereal is limited to 60 feet The plane’s depths comprise a region of swirling mist and fog called the Deep Æthereal where visibility is limited to 30 feet.
 >
-> Characters can use the 7th-level *Ætherealness* spell to enter the Border Æthereal.
+> Characters can use the 7th-level *ætherealness* spell to enter the Border Æthereal.
 The 7th-level *plane shift* spell allows transport to the Border Æthereal or the Deep Æthereal, but unless the intended destination is a specific location or a teleportation circle, the point of arrival could be anywhere on the plane.
 >
 > ###### Border Æthereal
 > From the Border Æthereal, a traveler can see into whatever plane it overlaps, but that plane appears muted and indistinct, its colors blurring into each other and its edges turning fuzzy. Æthereal denizens watch the plane as though peering through distorted and frosted glass, and can’t see anything beyond 60 feet into the other plane.
 Conversely, the Æthereal Plane is usually invisible to those on the overlapped planes, except with the aid of magic.